 We've all been there – the dreaded blow up.
 Let me paint the picture for you.
 It's Saturday afternoon and you're out for coffee with a friend when you receive a message from your ex.
 They have just sent through an expense that you haven't agreed to split ... and it's over $300!
 Oh boy, it's on again!

-Monday, January 8, 2018 is the day family lawyers and attorneys across the globe will be bracing themselves for a crazy day.
-More people will be asking to file for divorce or retain their services than any other day of the year.
+On the first working Monday of the year, family lawyers and attorneys across the globe brace themselves for a crazy day.
+More people will be asking to file for divorce or retain their services on that day than any other day of the year.

 If you’re one of these couples, the necessary and natural process in dealing with a fundamental change like this is to grieve.
-Here are the five stages of grieving you will go through after separation and divorce.
+Here are the five stages of grieving you will go through after a separation or divorce.

 Co-parenting after divorce is always filled with challenges but don't despair!
 The one person who can change how you manage the emotional roller coaster called divorce is you.
 Take on one or all of these kickass co-parenting resolutions for 2018 and make this year a kickass year for you and your kids.